wolffangsecurity/ioc-enricher/README.md

 positional arguments:
   ioc          IP address or domain name to investigate

 options:
   -h, --help   show this help message and exit
-  --json FILE  Export results to a JSON file
+  --file FILE  Path to file with one IOC per line --json FILE  Export results to this JSON file path --silent     Suppress terminal output, useful for bulk scanning or JSON export

 ```

 ---